 - They work well with advanced web applications (PWAs), which are websites that behave like an application when accessed through smartphones or tablets.

 Here are some of the advantages that you may see from developing your next app using a hybrid approach:

 - Combining user experience with an active development cycle and controlled costs.

 - Avoid the boundaries of the Apple App Store- to launch an application on the Apple App Store, the app needs to be submitted, and there is a waiting period for validation.
 The delay will differ depending on the time of the year but also on whether it is a very first submission or an update.

 These apps, therefore, offer a great advantage for developers who wish to update their app frequently as it is not required to resubmit the new version of the modifications that haven’t touched native code.

 - Finding resources- most apps have iOS and Android versions.
-Therefore, they are developed utilizing the corresponding programming language- Objective-C or Swift for iOS, Java for Android.
+Therefore, they are developed utilizing the corresponding programming language- Objective-C or Swift for iOS, and Java for Android.